MoodMinds/traverse-streams/README.md

 by utilizing segment `Traverser`s, which are processed within the specified traverse function.
 Three main traversal methods are provided:

-* **`sequence`**: Explicitly traverses the source sequentially with the specified segment traverse function.
+* **`sequence`**: Explicitly traverses the Source sequentially with the specified segment traverse function.
-* **`traverse`**: Traverses the source with the specified segment traverse function either sequentially or in parallel, depending on the inherent nature of the source.
+* **`traverse`**: Traverses the Source with the specified segment traverse function either sequentially or in parallel, depending on the inherent nature of the Source.
-* **`parallel`**: Explicitly traverses the source in parallel (if supported or sequentially, otherwise) with the specified traverse function.
+* **`parallel`**: Explicitly traverses the Source in parallel (if supported or sequentially, otherwise) with the specified traverse function.

 `TraverseSupport.Traverser`